Create installation USB stick

 Ventoy

-We do not recommend using Ventoy at the moment as users are currently experiencing boot issues.
+We do not recommend using Ventoy as users regularly experience boot issues.

-These seem to be caused by a an invalid boot param, removing it seems to fix it.
+These seem to be caused by invalid boot parameters which get added by Ventoy.
+Removing them seems to fix it.
 We recommend users to use one of the supported alternatives above, as we can't guarantee what's in the 3rd party made image.

 rdinit=/vtoy/vtoy